-If you’re angry or in the middle of an argument, it will be hard to calmly discuss what you expect of your child.
-A more effective approach is to tell your child that you want to talk, and agree on a time.
+If you’re angry or in the middle of an argument, it will be hard to discuss calmly what you expect of your child.
+A more effective approach is to tell your child that you want to talk and agree on a time for a conversation.

 Being defensive is very rarely useful.
 Try not to take things personally.
-It might help to remind yourself that your child is trying to assert his independence.
+It might help to remind yourself that your child is growing up and trying to assert their independence.

-Even though you have more life experience than your child, lecturing her about how to behave is likely to turn her off listening.
-If you want your child to listen to you, you might need to spend time actively listening to her.
+Even though you have more life experience, lecturing your child about how to behave is likely to turn them off listening.
+If you want your child to listen to you, you might need to spend time actively listening to your child first.

 Nagging isn’t likely to have much effect.
 It might increase your frustration, and your child will probably just switch off.